Do you plan on adding some beach time to your Nice vacation? Then this overview of the best beaches in Nice is exactly what you need.

 9. Coco Beach

-Let’s leave the crowded beaches that line the Promenade des Anglais and explore some under-the-radar Nice beaches east of Port Lympia.
-Along the gorgeous Coastal Path – or Sentier du Littoral in French – lies a natural beauty.
+Let’s leave the crowded beaches that line the Promenade des Anglais and explore some under-the-radar Nice beaches east of Port Lympia, like this natural beauty.

 Do note that the currents can be strong.